drug-design/course/docs/chapters/peptidomimetics.md

 ### Problems with Peptide Molecules

-However, peptide compounds cannot be developed as drugs.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='peptidomimetics/problems-peptide-molecules-9afe16d2'><i class='fa fa-play' aria-hidden='true'></i></button>However, peptide compounds cannot be developed as drugs.
 Despite the excellent biological tests demonstrated in the laboratory, peptide molecules yield very poor results when the molecules are entered in clinical trials.
 The reason is that poor pharmacokinetics (including rapid proteolysis, metabolism, poor transport properties and rapid excretion) hinder the development of peptide and peptide-like molecules.
 In summary, peptidic molecules are:
 *[pharmacokinetics]: The study of absorption, distribution, metabolism and excretion (ADME) of bioactive compounds.
 *[pharmacokinetic]: The study of absorption, distribution, metabolism and excretion (ADME) of bioactive compounds.